-My cheesy cauliflower and white bean soup is a delicious way of creating a twist on the classic combination of cauliflower cheese in the form of a healthy versatile bean soup.
-Low in fat but packed with essential protein this makes a great, quick healthy lunchtime staple.
+Cheesy cauliflower and white bean soup is a delicious way of creating a twist on the classic combination of cauliflower cheese in the form of a healthy versatile bean soup!

-Well, with vegan January now past, I thought I’d share with you some thoughts on that below but first of all let’s talk about this cheesy cauliflower and white bean soup.
+I thought I’d share with you some thoughts on that below.
+But, first of all let’s talk about this cheesy cauliflower and white bean soup. 🙂

 Are you ever on a grocery shop with your shopping list and you just can’t seem to get all the things you want, for the recipes that you’ve already planned out for the week ahead?
 Sound familiar?